-Grades on sidewalks should not exceed 5% when not adjacent to a travel way.
+Grades on sidewalks shall not exceed 5% when not adjacent to a travel way unless accessible ramps are provided.
 There should be enough sidewalk cross slope to allow for adequate drainage, however the maximum shall be no more than 2% to comply with ADA requirements.
-Where practical, a clear 1-foot wide graded area (with a maximum 1:6 slope) should be provided adjacent to the sidewalk.
+A clear 1-foot wide graded area with a maximum 1:6 slope should be provided adjacent to the sidewalk.
 Edge drop-offs should be avoided.
 When drop-offs cannot be avoided, they should be shielded as discussed in Section 8.8.

-A 5-foot wide sidewalk that connects a transit stop or facility with an existing sidewalk or shared use path shall be included to comply with ADA accessibility standards.
+A 5-foot wide (minimum) sidewalk that connects a transit stop or facility with an existing sidewalk or shared use path shall be included to comply with ADA accessibility standards.

-Particular attention should be given to pedestrian accommodations at the termini of each project.
-If full accommodations cannot be provided due to the limited scope or an existing sidewalk isn't present at the termini, then temporary measures should be considered such as extending the sidewalk and project limits to next appropriate pedestrian crossing or access point.
-If special accommodations are made, it is equally important to address these measures on the adjoining projects.
+Particular attention shall be given to pedestrian accommodations at the termini of each project.
+If full accommodations cannot be provided due to the limited scope or an existing sidewalk is not present at the termini, the designer shall extend the sidewalk to the next appropriate pedestrian crossing or access point.
+If pedestrian facilities are provided, they shall be connected with facilities on the adjoining projects.
 In all cases, the District Pedestrian/Bicycle Coordinator shall be contacted for input on making a determination regarding continuous passage.